mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

     }
 }
 ```
- - `@RegisterForReflection`: This annotation makes this class eligible for reflectio event after we generate the native binary for this class.
+ - `@RegisterForReflection`: This annotation makes this class eligible for reflection event after we generate the native binary for this class.

 **Note**
 At the moment, when JSON-B or Jackson tries to get the list of fields of a class, if the class is not registered for reflection, no exception will be thrown.
 GraalVM will simply return an empty list of fields.<br/>